Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

     - Class C direct downstream messages sent from the portal could result in a connection switch if it targets a LNS other than the last connected one but we consider this as out of scope.

-Version, LNS discovery and CUPS update endpoints are not affected.
+Version, LNS discovery and CUPS update endpoints are not affected by this issue.

 ## Possible solution